 If there is one thing the Germany 30 index is renowned for, it is volatility.

-You can see from the chart below around September 2015; the index was moving an incredible amount daily.
+You can see from the chart below (from Sept 2015); the index was moving an incredible amount daily.
 It has since normalised the wild price volatility, but nonetheless, the Germany 30 index is not for the faint-hearted.

-Perfect for Australian traders working a 9-5 job
+Trading the DAX is Perfect for Australian Traders Working a 9-5 job

 One of the key aspects to the Germany 30 index is active trading times.
 The index is most active between 5pm-7pm AEST (depending on daylight savings) and is, therefore, perfect for those with a 9-5 job.